Categories#

 These configurations allow generating features that may help your Extraction AI to better identify the entities that you aim to detect such as specific names or dates.
 These entities will be learned based on your Annotations.
 The Extraction AI will get the text of the Document, look through the words that you annotated and learn the features associated with them.
 You can extend these features by specifying helpful words/expressions or the number of neighboring words that the Extraction AI should consider when evaluating a word(s) in the Document.
 The configurations that you can specify are:

-• max_depth: modify a condition to stop going deeper by the decision tree in the algorithm behind the Extraction AI.
+max_depth: modify a condition to stop going deeper by the decision tree in the algorithm behind the Labels Classifier which mainly classifies words into different Labels.
 Higher number leads to a better but slower performance.

 You can adjust them in the field “Extraction AI parameters” of the Category view.
 They must be a valid JSON.